7 Ways to Raise Emotionally Resilient, Healthy Kids (what I'd say to my younger self)

 Parenting takeaway:

-To adoptive parents - this is a whole different topic for another time, but the attachment pain of not being able to attune to the nervous system a child got used to for 9 months in utero can be significant (I'll write about this elsewhere).
+For adoptive parents - this is a whole different topic for another time, but the attachment pain of not being able to attune to the nervous system a child got used to for 9 months in utero can be a significant contributor to their anxiety and mood struggles later on (I'll write about this elsewhere).
+All the concepts in this article still apply to adopted kids, but you may have a little extra work to do with re-wiring attachment.

 2. Dependence Comes Before Independence

 Looking back, I now know that when my eldest clung to me at preschool drop-off and my youngest needed to come into our bed at night, I wasn't failing.
-They were just leaning on me to gather the strength to stand on their own.
-That’s biology at work.
+They were leaning on me to gather the strength to stand on their own.
+Let them.
+I'm glad I let them.

 Parenting takeaway:

-3. Food is More Than Fuel - And The Gut is the Gateway to Mood, Immunity & Behavior
+3. Food is More Than Fuel (And The Immune System and Gut Are Key)

 4. Sleep is Active Brain Nourishment